-Section 1.3 What is the most you will pay for Medicare Part A and Part B covered medical services?
+Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?

-Note: Because our members also get assistance from Wyoming Department of Health (Medicaid), very few members ever reach this out-of-pocket maximum.
-If you are eligible for Medicare costsharing assistance under Medicaid and your provider accepts Medicaid, you are not responsible for paying any out-of-pocket costs toward the maximum out-of-pocket amount for covered Part A and Part B services.
+Note: Because our members also get assistance from Maryland Department of Health, HealthChoice (Medicaid), very few members ever reach this out-of-pocket maximum.
+If you are eligible for Medicare cost-sharing assistance under Medicaid, you are not responsible for paying any out-of-pocket costs toward the maximum out-of-pocket amount for covered Part A and Part B services.

-Under our plan, there are two different limits on what you have to pay out-of-pocket for covered medical services:
+Because you are enrolled in a Medicare Advantage Plan, there is a limit on the amount you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B. This limit is called the maximum out-of-pocket amount for medical services.
+For calendar year 2024 this amount is \$8,850.

-- □Your in-network maximum out-of-pocket amount is \$0.
-This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from network providers.
-The amounts you pay for deductibles, copayments and coinsurance for covered services from network providers count toward this in-network maximum out-of-pocket amount.
-The amounts you pay for plan premiums, Part D prescription drugs and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
+The amounts you pay for your copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
+The amounts you pay for your plan premium and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services are marked with an asterisk in the medical benefits chart.
-If you have paid \$0 for covered Part A and Part B services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Wyoming Department of Health (Medicaid) or another third party). - □ Your combined maximum out-of-pocket amount is \$0 or \$13,300.
-This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both innetwork and out-of-network providers.
-The amounts you pay for deductibles, copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
-The amounts you pay for your plan premium and for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
-These services are marked with an asterisk in the medical benefits chart.
-If you have paid \$0 or \$13,300 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Wyoming Department of Health (Medicaid) or another third party).
+If you reach the maximum out-of-pocket amount of \$8,850, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Maryland Department of Health, HealthChoice (Medicaid) or another third party).

-Section 1.4 Our plan does not allow network providers to "balance bill" you
+Section 1.3 Our plan does not allow network providers to "balance bill" you even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.

-As a member of UHC Dual Complete WY-S001 (PPO D-SNP), an important protection for you is that, after you meet any deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of UHC Dual Complete MD-V001 (HMO-POS D-SNP), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
 Providers may not add additional separate charges, called "balance billing."
-This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
+This protection applies